Vespa Serving Tuning

 Hybrid TAAT and DAAT query evaluation

 • TAAT: Term At A Time scores documents one query term at a time.
-The entire posting iterator can be read per query term and the score of a document is accumulated.
-It is CPU cache friendly as posting data is read sequentially without random seeking the posting list iterator.
-The downside is that TAAT limits the term based ranking function to be a linear sum of term scores.
-This downside is one reason why most search engines uses DAAT.
+The entire posting iterator can be read per query term, and the score of a document is accumulated.
+It is CPU cache friendly as posting data is read sequentially without randomly seeking the posting list iterator.
+The downside is that TAAT limits the term-based ranking function to be a linear sum of term scores.
+This downside is one reason why most search engines use DAAT.

-Ranking (score calculation) and matching (does the document match the query logic) is not fully two separate disjunct phases, where one first find matches and in a later phase calculates the ranking score.
+Ranking (score calculation) and matching (does the document match the query logic) is not fully two separate disjunct phases, where one first finds matches and calculates the ranking score in a later phase.
 Matching and first-phase score calculation is interleaved when using DAAT.

-Using TAAT can speed up query matching significantly (up to 30-50%) in cases where the query tree is large and complex, and where only parts of the query tree is used for term based ranking.
+Using TAAT can speed up query matching significantly (up to 30-50%) in cases where the query tree is large and complex, and where only parts of the query tree are used for term-based ranking.
 Examples of query tree branches that would require DAAT is using text ranking features like bm25 or nativeRank.
 The list of ranking features which can handle TAAT is long, but using attribute or tensor features only can have the entire tree evaluated using TAAT.

 search news {